-Winter is an unstoppable force gardeners have a love/hate relationship with.
+Winter is an unstoppable force, and gardeners tend to have a love/hate relationship with it.
 On the one hand, we hate watching our garden die off, and we miss watching green things grow.
-But, on the other hand, winter is an excellent time to take a break and relax in front of a fire … unless you have a greenhouse.
+On the other hand, winter is an excellent time to take a break and relax in front of a fire — unless you have a greenhouse.

 The sun is naturally going to heat your greenhouse, but if you’re looking to guarantee your plants are safe and warm, there are a few ways you can improve how well your greenhouse holds onto heat.
 These are also good tips for those who live in colder climates.
 Sometimes a greenhouse isn’t built for harsh winters, and these tips can help bring another line of defense against the cold.

-You can use bubble wrap to insulate the walls of your greenhouse.
+Step 1: Use bubble wrap to insulate the walls of your greenhouse.
 This is a cheap and eco-friendly way to bring in some insulation.
 Just start saving the bubble wrap you get in packages and use it in the winter along the walls of your greenhouse.

-The last line of defense for your plant is mulching.
-Applying a thick layer of mulch around the base of your plants will protect their roots from a life-threatening frost.
+Step 3: The last line of defense for your plant is mulching.
+Applying a thick layer of mulch around the base of your plants will protect their roots from life-threatening frost.
 You can use wood chips, leaves, or a mixture of items from around your home or from your local garden center.

-You can choose from electric, gas, propane, and solar-powered.
-Pick which you think is best for your situation and find a size that will be able to handle your space.
+You can choose from electric, gas, propane, and solar-powered options.
+Pick which one you think is best for your situation and find a size that will be able to handle your space.
 All that information will be within the product specifications, so be sure to read those carefully.

 Actors used to sweat under spotlights because the bulbs were so bright.
 You can use this to your advantage in a greenhouse by providing your plants with enough lighting; this way, you’re ensuring they’re provided with enough light for photosynthesis, and you’ll be warming up the space.

 The best way to have a successful winter greenhouse experience is by choosing the right plants to grow during this time of year.
 It doesn’t matter how many heaters or humidifiers you have in your greenhouse: Growing hot peppers in your greenhouse in the middle of a freezing winter will be difficult.